Semenivka, Chernihiv Oblast: History

 Semenivka was founded as a Cossack sloboda in 1680 by Colonel of Starodub Regiment Semen Samoilovych, son of Ukrainian Hetman Ivan Samoilovych, and was privately owned by him and his descendants until 1861.
 Because of the advantageous border location and good talent in the households of Semenivka, the town rapidly increased in population, eventually becoming center of the parish which included the surrounding villages.
+During the 19th century Semenivka was a volost town of Novozybkov povit of Chernigov Governorate and a centre of tanning industry.

 The city of Semenivka was the administrative center of the Semenivka Raion within the Chernihiv Oblast.
 The Semenivka Raion was created in September 26, 1926.
 In 1932 the Semenivka Raion became a part of the Chernihiv Oblast and gained the status of a city in 1958.
 The Semenivka Raion was located in the northeastern part of the Chernihiv Oblast.
 It bordered Novhorod-Siverskyi Raion and Koriukivka Raion of Chernihiv Oblast, and the Starodubsky District of the Bryansk Raion in Russia.
 The structure of the Semenivka Raion had 17 rural councils.
 The area of Semenivka Rayon was 1470 kilometers and the population was approximately 18,000 inhabitants.
 However, the population of the city of Semenivka as of January 1, 2016 was 8,318 people.

 Until 18 July 2020, Semenivka was the administrative center of Semenivka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Semenivka Raion was merged into Novhorod-Siverskyi Raion.

 On 21 August 2023 the building of Semenivka City Council was partially destroyed by Russian attack with Shahed drone.